 Medication terminations are generally regarded as safer than surgical terminations because:

 Many women believe it is a more natural method and allows more privacy.

 In about five in 100 women who have a medication termination, the termination may not be complete.
 If this happens to you then you will be offered a surgical termination.

 After your appointment, you may experience:

-For more information, take a look at our information leaflet about aftercare following a medical appointment [PDF, 647 KB], which will tell you more about what you can expect.
+For more information, take a look at our information leaflet about second trimester medical abortion [PDF, 422 KB], which will tell you more about what you can expect.